iorchard/burrito_docs/source/install/install_offline.rst

     the duration used to terminate critical pods during a node shutdown

 storage_backends
-  Burrito supports the following storage backends - ceph, netapp, powerflex, and hitachi.
+  List of the supported storage backends

   If there are multiple backends, the first one is the default backend.
   It means the default storageclass, glance store and the default cinder